lkcampbell/brackets-ruler/README.md

     * Create UI for word wrap guide
     * Hook in Click and Double Click event to toggle word wrap guide
     * Hook word wrap guide to current Brackets word wrap code
+* Nice But Not Necessary
+    * Clean up ruler HTML code using jQuery
+    * Changed CSS to LESS

 ### License
 MIT-licensed -- see `main.js` for details.